 Similar to our Travel Theme Teacher Appreciation Week we did a couple years ago, we had a little something we did for the teachers each day of the week.
-And by the way to stay up to date for what we’re doing THIS year for Teacher Appreciation, follow along on Instagram!
+And you can now check out our Teacher Appreciation Week from 2022 where we did a Circus theme.
+Anyway, back to camping.

 Monday: Trail Mix Bar

 We kicked the week off with a pretty Trail Mix Bar spread in the Teacher’s Lounge.
 We also hung up the “It’s been a Wild Year, thanks for getting us through it” poster that we left up for the whole week to tie the theme together.
 I basically reused all my ideas, printables and items from the camping party I threw for my son a few years ago for the Trail Mix Bar.
 I stuck with buffalo plaid and galvanized buckets and trays.

 We included: white chocolate chips, milk chocolate chips, mini m&ms, peanut m&ms, raisins, almonds, pistachios (huge hit!), cashews (also a big hit), peanuts, peanut butter filled pretzles, pecans, banana chips, granola, scoops for each bucket (you can get them at the dollar store), little cups and napkins.

 We weren’t sure how the teachers would react but it was super well received so we ended up leaving it up for Tuesday as well (after refreshing some of the buckets that had been well decimated).

 I got most of those little buckets from walmart, and my husband cut the wood rounds for me from some logs on our property.
 But here are some similar ones from amazon that come with the scoops and stickers labels!
 And don’t worry!
 I’ve got all these printables for you at the end of this post in my digital bundle.

 The buffalo plaid fabric I just got from Joannes for our camping party and cut them for table runners and reused here.